Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Conclusion

 \section{\uppercase{Conclusion}}

 This paper presents the first systematic severity characterization of shared prefix blocks in LLM serving systems under adversarial single-bit corruption.
-Through 2{,}400 fault injection trials and 24{,}000 post-injection requests across two 8B-parameter models, we showed that a single bit flip in a shared prefix block yields three compounding properties---silent divergence, selective propagation, and persistent accumulation---that together enable detection evasion and unbounded damage amplification, a threat profile with no analogue in weight corruption.
-Our checksum-based countermeasure breaks this chain, detecting all 120 injected faults with zero false positives and negligible overhead, bounding cumulative damage to one batch independent of block residency.
-Prefix blocks therefore warrant integrity protection before the gap between SFI analysis and physical exploitation is closed.
+Across 2{,}400 fault injection trials and 24{,}000 post-injection requests on two 8B-parameter models, a single bit flip in a shared prefix block yields three compounding properties---silent divergence, selective propagation, and persistent accumulation---that together enable detection evasion and damage amplification bounded only by block residency, with no analogue in weight corruption.
+Our checksum-based countermeasure breaks this chain, detecting all 120 injected faults with zero false positives and negligible overhead, bounding cumulative damage to one batch regardless of residency.
+Prefix blocks therefore warrant integrity protection before the SFI-to-physical gap is closed.

 Two directions merit further investigation.
-First, our severity characterization should be broadened to include key-side sensitivity, lower-precision formats, and multi-GPU tensor parallelism.
+First, the severity characterization should be broadened to key-side sensitivity, lower-precision formats, and multi-GPU tensor parallelism.
 Second, the reachability gap remains open: analyzing block placement predictability and combining GPU virtual-to-physical address translation with demonstrated cache detection techniques would enable assessment of end-to-end exploitation feasibility.

 \ifblind\else